 Peer critique gives your students an opportunity to use and share their voice, and it helps them to become more receptive to hearing and using feedback.
 "They're more prone to listen to the voices of their peers," says Hean.
 "It's also beneficial for them to verbalize and write their ideas out, to make them succinct, get them clear, and realize when they're not clear."

-Before you jump into a critique, guide your students in creating a verbal agreement of what they want to get out of the critique and what behaviors they'll follow to get that outcome.
+Create a verbal critique contract: Before you jump into a critique, guide your students in creating a verbal agreement of what they want to get out of the critique and what behaviors they'll follow to get that outcome.
 It's important to promote behaviors like:

 - Treating your peers with respect